anrysliusar/Computer-Graphics/README.md

 * Lab 3 - draw Parallelepiped (primitive)
 * Lab 4 - draw Parallelepiped (raster graphics)
 * Lab 5 - draw Parallelepiped (with the Bezier curve algorithm)
+* Lab 6 - research of fractal graphics algorithms (draw sierpinski fractal and fractal mandelbrot)
+* Lab 7 - research of technologies of creation of realistic images (using OpenGL)
+* Lab 8 - research of digital image processing technologies (using OpenCV)